What’s the Problem?

 Oregon Confirms 2 Children with E. Coli from I.M.
 Healthy SoyNut Butter

-March 9, 2017 – Two children in Oregon have been infected with E. coli in an expanding nationwide outbreak linked to I.M.
-Healthy SoyNut Butter.
-The children are siblings, both under the age of 18.
-They were not hospitalized, did not develop HUS and are currently recovering, according to state health officials.
+The two children confirmed with E. coli in Oregon are siblings, both under the age of 18.
+They were not hospitalized, did not develop hemolytic uremic syndrome, and are currently recovering, according to state health officials.

 Parents of 8-year-old E. Coli Victim Sue SoyNut Butter Co.